Milky Way Photography in Colorado’s High Alpine Wilderness

 – A digital SLR or mirrorless camera capable of manual exposure settings, as well as ISO settings up to 6400.

-- Plan to bring all of your lenses, from 14mm to 200mm (full frame equiv.), as the variety of daytime locations for sunsets will put all your gear to work!
-A wide angle lens (somewhere in the 14mm to 35mm range) capable of an aperture of f/2.8 or lower is best for capturing the Milky Way.
-Consider renting a lens if you don’t own one. (a longer lens >200mm for capturing wildlife in the park is optional)
+– Plan to bring all of your lenses, from 14mm to 200mm (full frame equiv.), as the variety of daytime locations for sunsets will put all your gear to work!
+A wide-angle lens (somewhere in the 14mm to 35mm range) capable of an aperture of f/2.8 or lower is best for capturing the Milky Way.
+Consider renting a lens if you don’t own one.
+(A longer lens >200mm for capturing wildlife in the park is optional)

 – A sturdy tripod (or two if you wish to have a 2nd camera going (for star trails, etc)